apache/cordova-docs/www/docs/en/dev/guide/platforms/win8/win10-support.md

 ### Understanding Remote Mode vs. Local Mode ###
 Remote Mode is a new feature of the HTML Applications for Windows platform in Windows 10.
-In Windows 8 and 8.1, HTML Applications worked in what is called "Local Mode" in Windows 10.
+In Windows 8.1, HTML Applications worked in what is called "Local Mode" in Windows 10.
 In Local Mode, HTML Applications have full access to the native Windows API surface and capabilities.
 In order to prevent script injection attacks which could result in leaking personally-identifiable information due to malicious code, Local Mode disallows inline script,